Carlosrincong/AWS-Solutions-Architect-Associate/Organizations/README.md

 - Send CloudWatch logs to a central Logging account
 - Cross account roles for admin purposes
 - Security Control Policies: Manage IAM policies to accounts.
 SCP inhertit IAM policy based on hierarchy
+- Tag Policy: Standarize tags across all AWS Accounts in an Organization.
+Define keys and their allowed values.
+This helps with cost allocation tags and Attributed-based Access Control